 Did you know?

-- The maximum amount insurers will generally pay for claims during the period of insurance is the amount specified on the insurance certificate.
+- The maximum the insurer will pay is that specified on the insurance schedule.

 - Insurers will usually accept as proof of loss, a certified statement from your auditors or accountants that shows the value of the property that is lost.